-Kim Kardashian Never Said She And Kanye West “Barely Made It” This Year, Despite Report
+Kim Kardashian Never Said She And Kanye West ‘Barely Made It’ This Year, Despite ‘OK!
+Magazine’ Report

 — Kim Kardashian West (@KimKardashian) June 8, 2018

 As you can see, Kim never mentions that they barely made it this year.
-In fact, the message is pretty positive which isn’t surprising since it was sent on her husband’s birthday.
-Kim does say that it’s been “a wild year” but it’s a stretch to say that she really meant that their marriage was so fraught with turmoil that she didn’t think they’d make it through 2018.
+In fact, the message is pretty positive, which isn’t surprising since it was sent on her husband’s birthday.
+Kim does say that it’s been “a wild year,” but it’s a stretch to say that she really meant that their marriage was so fraught with turmoil that she didn’t think they’d make it through 2018.

-While the tabloids keep speculating that Kim and Kanye divorce is on the horizon, the rapper and the reality TV star have been showing that they at least have an affection/admiration for each other.
+While the tabloids keep speculating that a Kim and Kanye divorce is on the horizon, the rapper and the reality TV star have been showing that they at least have an affection/admiration for each other.

 As People Magazine reports, Kanye was part a tribute video for his wife to commemorate her Influencer Award from the CFDA.

 “Say ‘Hi!’
-We are making this video for the most influential person on the planet,” the “Ye” rapper said as he held their son Saint in the short video.
+We are making this video for the most influential person on the planet,” the Ye rapper said as he held their son, Saint, in the short video.

-Gossip Cop notes that the husband and wife duo went to Japan this year after they took a trip to The Bahamas with their family.
-Just last month they were filmed kissing with a friend in the background calling them “the best married couple” they knew.
+Gossip Cop notes that the husband and wife duo went to Japan this year after they took a trip to the Bahamas with their family.
+Just last month, they were filmed kissing with a friend in the background calling them “the best married couple” they knew.

 Despite these outward displays of a affection, there’s a chance that Kim and Kanye could get divorced in the future.
-That’s a possibility that faces all married couple.
+That’s a possibility that faces all married couples.
 But, contrary to that OK!
-Magazine cover Kim Kardashian never said that it could have happened to her marriage this year.
+Magazine cover, Kim Kardashian never said that it could have happened to her marriage this year.